sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 # 8
 user
 I searched an ontology for the cell line, {{cell_line}}.
 I have found multiple terms which may represent the sample.
-Below are the annotations for each entry.
-For each entry, please show your confidence score about to what extent the entry represents the sample.
+Below are the annotations for each term.
+For each term, compare it with the input JSON of the sample and show your confidence score (a value between 0-1) about to what extent the entry represents the sample.